 Row 1: Add a stop bead to the end of a comfortable length of thread.
 String 8B (Fig. 1, blue thread).

-Row 6: String 1A; pass through the next B of Row 5.
-String 1A and 1B; pass back through the first A of this row and the following 2B of Row 5.
+Row 6: String 1A; pass through the next B of the previous row.
+String 1A and 1B; pass back through the first A of this row and the following 2B of the previous row.
 String 1A and pass back through the next 2B of the previous row; repeat.
 String 1A; pass back through the next B of the previous row (Fig. 5).